 Skip to main content

-It doesn't have to be intimidating!
+Meal planning doesn't have to be intimidating.

 As a registered dietitian I work with people to improve their health.
 The topic of meal planning is often a primary focus, which is understandable since preparing meals and snacks is a vital part of health improvement.
 Our culture has grown heavily dependent on convenience foods which tend to have more sodium, fat and simple sugars then we need.